Ascot Races, February 2026

 The race has been locked down in the last two runnings by the Paul Nicholls-trained Pic d'Orhy, who clearly loves this venue and distance.
 Despite a small field, he put on a jumping clinic and routed his rivals by ten lengths.
 He would return for the hat trick attempt.

 There would be another small field this year, but the intrigue would be no lesser.
 Blow Your Wad also held an engagement in the proceeding handicap chase on the card, but Gary and Josh Moore opted to aim higher at this contest.
 The eight year old has plenty of ability, but hasn't been able to produce it over fences and finished eighth in a very competitive handicap here last time out.
 The dual purpose yard of Jennie Candlish has grown in stature of late and aimed for a big shock with Classic Maestro.
 The eight year old improved by a stone in the ratings last season, but this would be his first ever attempt at a Graded contest.
 The widely popular Edwardstone still keeps going strongly, now at the age of twelve.
 Alan King's stalwart has enjoyed a brilliant career and returned to winning ways at Kempton last month, picking up the pieces in a Grade Two.
-One of a few course specialists in the line up would be Dan Skelton's Etalon.
-The smart handicap chaser ran his rivals ragged when winning a class two contest here in January and wasn't beaten far at the same level last month.
-This would be a bigger ask however.
-A second runner for the Skelton team would be Heltenham.
-Just like his stablemate Etalon, the nine year old has been a solid type in handicaps, but has fallen on his last two starts.
+Representing the championship chasing stable of Dan Skelton would be Heltenham.
+The nine year old has been a solid type in handicaps, but has fallen on his last two starts.
 Connections will be hoping for a clear round to pick up some prize money here.
 The first of the big guns in the contest would be the excellent Jonbon.
 Nicky Henderson's ten year old has finished in the top two in all his races and has an impressive tally of Grade One wins.
 He landed the Clarence House Chase for a second time here last month and stepped up in distance, but he has won on both attempts.
 The defending champion Pic d'Orhy would be looking to put up a stern defence of his crown here.
 Paul Nicholls's eleven year old has won five times at Ascot, including the last two renewals of this race.
 This season has been slightly quieter however, finishing second at Wetherby and then a disappointing third here when last seen in November.
-The field would be completed by a third Dan Skelton runner, Riskintheground.
-The nine year old has established himself as a smart chaser, winning at Newton Abbott in October, but he is quite inconsistent and finished last of four runners at Newbury last weekend.

 After the drama and excitement of the Grade One action just moments earlier, the racecard would begin to wind up with another well contested handicap hurdle.
 This one would be a qualifier for the Challenger Stayers Hurdle Series which reaches its climax at Haydock in early April.
 A top eight finish here would be good enough to make the final, so connections will be keen on a good showing from their horse.